akikoplays/uvpacker-blender-addon/README.md

 The addon requires Blender v2.9.
 And currently UVPacker exists only for 64 bit Windows and MacOS (both Sillicon and Intel).

 ## Changelog

+[1.4.0] 23-02-2023
+* Option to pack only selected charts and provides more status messages to avoid confusion

 [1.3.0] 19-10-2022
 * UV-Packer Addon for Blender v1.3.0
 * Added support for Mac